domigmr/henley/README.md

 The files in this repository document the scraping and cleaning process.

+henley_scraper.py for the scraper

+scraped_results_v2.json for the raw results

+cleaning_and_transformation.ipnyb for the cleaning of the data

+For the results, henley_results_cleaned.csv.

 I hope this leads to some interesting and enjoyable analysis!

 ## data dictionary